 Bangla road stretches from the beach to Rat-U-Thit Road, you know, near Jungceylon Shopping Mall.
 On each side you will find a huge amount of open-air bars with girls demonstrating their pole dancing skills (they are dressed to don’t be worried), night clubs and a bunch of old fashioned bars where all you do is drink and watch the passing crowd. (it’s more entertaining than you think)

-At the top of Bangla Road you will find several popular Night Clubs like Illuzion, Seduction, that good old Tai Pan and the very popular Live Music venues Rock City and Red Hot.
+At the top of Bangla Road you will find several popular Night Clubs like Illuzion, White Room and that good old Tai Pan and the very popular Live Music venues Rock City and Red Hot.
 At the end of Bangla near the beach are the old iconic bars such as ‘Aussie Bar’, ‘Sunset Bar’ and ‘U2 Bar’.